if-i-shajan/Useful-Links/README.md

 # Useful-Links
-# awesome-computer-science-opportunities
-An awesome list of events and fellowship opportunities for computer science students
+An awesome list of events and fellowship opportunities

 ## Contents